Harry Frankfurt: Career

-He is a Fellow of the American Academy of Arts and Sciences.
-He has been a Visiting Fellow of All Souls College, Oxford University; he served as President, Eastern Division, American Philosophical Association; and he has received fellowships and grants from the Guggenheim Foundation, the National Endowment for the Humanities, and the Andrew Mellon Foundation.
+Frankfurt was elected a Fellow of the American Academy of Arts and Sciences in 1995.
+He was a Visiting Fellow of All Souls College, Oxford University; he served as president, Eastern Division, American Philosophical Association; and he received grants and fellowships from the Guggenheim Foundation, the Andrew Mellon Foundation and the National Endowment for the Humanities.

 Philosophy

 Caring and importance

 According to Frankfurt, a lot of the philosophical discourse concerns either the domain of epistemology, which asks what we should believe, or ethics, which asks how we should act.
 He argues that there is another branch of inquiry that has received less attention, namely the question of what has importance or what we should care about.
-An agent cares about something if they have a certain attitude of the will: they see the entity in question as important to them.
+An agent cares about something if he/she has a certain attitude of the will: He/she sees the entity in question as important to them.
 For Frankfurt, what we care about reflects our personal character or who we are.
-This also affects the person on the practical level concerning how they act and lead their life.
+This also affects the person on the practical level concerning how he/she acts and leads his/her life.

 In the academic literature, caring is often understood as a subjective attitude in contrast to importance as an objective factor.
 On this view, the importance of something determines whether it is appropriate to care about it: people should care about important things but not about unimportant ones.
 Frankfurt defends a different perspective on this issue by arguing that caring about something makes this thing important.
 So when a person starts caring about something, this thing becomes important to them even if it was unimportant to them before.
 Frankfurt explains this in terms of needs: the caring attitude brings with it a need.
 Because of this need, the cared-for thing can affect the person's well-being and has thereby become important to them.
 Yitzhak Benbaji terms this relation between caring and importance "Frankfurt's Care-Importance Principle".
 He rejects it based on the claim that at least some cases of the caring attitude are misguided.
 This usually involves situations in which the agent has a wrong belief that the object of their caring would affect their well-being.
 In one example, the agent follows a charlatan's health advice to avoid a certain type of food.
-Benbaji argues that this constitutes a counterexample since the person cares about avoiding this food even though it has no impact on their health or their well-being.
+Benbaji argues that this constitutes a counterexample because the person cares about avoiding this food even though it has no impact on their health or their well-being.